A universal deformation ring with unexpected Krull dimension: Introduction

 with

-Here $\Ad(\rhob)$ denotes the associated adjoint representation given by the action of $\rhob$ on $\Mn(k)$ by conjugation. \end{conjecture}
+Here $\Ad(\rhob)$ denotes the associated adjoint representation given by the action of $\rhob$ on $\Mn(k)$ by conjugation. \end{conjecture*}

 In this note we will give a counterexample to this conjecture.
 The idea is the following: In \cite{zubkov1} A.N.
 Zubkov shows that for $p\neq 2$ every closed pro-$p$ subgroup of $\glzw{R}$ for an arbitrary pro-finite ring $R$ satisfies some pro-$p$ identity.
 If we take an appropriate representation of a pro-finite group $G$ satisfying this relation, there should be hope that this relation is not seen in the universal deformation ring but should be seen by cohomology.
 By far the most interesting examples in the deformation theory of residual representations are given by representations of Galois groups of number fields with restricted ramification.
 As already pointed out by B. Mazur in \cite{mazur1}, the Dimension conjecture for Galois representations should be seen as a vast generalization of Leopoldt's conjecture.
+For some results and evidence for the above conjecture in the case of (tame) Galois representations we refer the interested reader to G. B\"ockle's paper \cite{boeckle1}.
 Since our counterexample is constructed from an abstract group it does not directly touch the question about the Krull dimension of the deformation ring in the case of Galois representations, but in a certain sense it shows which problems have to be taken care of when dealing with the case of Galois representations.
-The idea for this counterexample arose out of my Diploma thesis under the mentoring of Prof. N. Naumann.
-I would like to use this opportunity to thank Prof. N. Naumann for introducing me to the deformation theory of Galois representations and for all mentoring advice during the development of my thesis.